Register of Food Offences

 Publishing offences allows consumers to make informed decisions about where they eat or buy food.

 Offences on the register may include the handling and/or sale of unsafe food, misleading conduct relating to the sale of food or failure to comply with the Australia New Zealand Food Standards Code.
-The information on each offence will generally be published for 2 years following any appeal period.
-Publication will not occur where the court has made an order preventing publication.

 Applying to change the Register of Food Offences